influxdata/docs-v2/content/influxdb/clustered/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 {{% caption %}}Overlapped data node structure{{% /caption %}}

-1. `UnionExec`: unions streams without merging them.
+1. `UnionExec`: unions multiple streams of input data by concatenating the partitions. `UnionExec` doesn't do any merging and is fast to execute.
 2. `SortPreservingMergeExec: [state@2 ASC,city@1 ASC,time@3 ASC,__chunk_order@0 ASC]`: merges already sorted data; indicates that preceding data (from nodes below it) is already sorted.
 The output data is a single sorted stream.
 3. `DeduplicateExec: [state@2 ASC,city@1 ASC,time@3 ASC]`: deduplicates an input stream of sorted data.
   Because `SortPreservingMergeExec` ensures a single sorted stream, it often, but not always, precedes `DeduplicateExec`.

-A `DeduplicateExec` node indicates that encompassed nodes have [_overlapped data_](/influxdb/clustered/reference/internals/query-plans/#overlapping-data-and-deduplication)--data in a file or batch have timestamps in the same range as data in another file or batch.
+A `DeduplicateExec` node indicates that encompassed nodes have [_overlapped data_](/influxdb/clustered/reference/internals/query-plan/#overlapping-data-and-deduplication)--data in a file or batch have timestamps in the same range as data in another file or batch.
 Due to how InfluxDB organizes data, data is never duplicated _within_ a file.

 In the example, the `DeduplicateExec` node encompasses ParquetExec_B and the `RecordBatchesExec` node, which indicates that ParquetExec_B [file group](#file_groups) files overlap the yet-to-be persisted data.